 Mathieu Barré was born in France in 1986.
 He graduated from the École Nationale Supérieure d’Architecture in Nantes in 2008, after which he gained experience at diverse offices in France.
 His approach mediates between the most intangible ideas to the most technically perfect realizations.
 He was recently honoured with the AJAP 2018 award.

 François Guinaudeau was born in France in 1985.
 He holds a degree from the École Nationale Supérieure d’Architecture in Nantes.
-His context-based approach accentuates a relationship to nature, and to landscape.
-He currently teaches at his alma mater, and more recently has been awarded the AJAP.
+His context-based approach accentuates a relationship to nature, and to the landscape.
+He taught previously at his alma mater, and more recently has been awarded the AJAP.

 Romain Pradeau was born in France in 1985.
 He studied at the École Nationale Supérieure d’Architecture in Nantes and worked as an architect at various offices.
 Central to his approach is his research on fabrication, material, and form.
-He serves on the Board of Directors of the Maison de l’Architecture des Pays de Loire, and is a recipient of the AJAP 2018 award.
+He is a recipient of the AJAP 2018 award.

-Titan has been shortisted for the AR Emerging Architecture Awards 2018.
+Titan is among the finalists for the AR Emerging Architecture Awards 2018.

 Titan has been honoured with Geste de Bronze at LE GESTE D’OR Awards 2018.